phanturne/rag-project/python_backend/experiment/parsed_data.md

 - Check your wait list number (see the instructions below) to confirm that you are actually on the wait list.
 - Waitlist notifications begin going out at a time predetermined by the Registrar’s Office during each registration period.
 Please be sure you are checking your GT email account on a daily basis so that you do not miss a wait list notification, if you receive one.
 ---
-# Students only have 12 hours to register for the course once the notification has been sent.
+Students only have 12 hours to register for the course once the notification has been sent.

 - This time frame is implemented by the Institute, and OMSCS Advising cannot extend the time frame or make accommodations if you miss the 12-hour window.

-# For the Fall and Spring semesters:

-Your total number of enrolled + waitlisted hours should never be more than seven hours (two courses and one seminar).
+For the Fall and Spring semesters: your total number of enrolled + waitlisted hours should never be more than seven hours (two courses and one seminar).

-# If the wait list is full/closed:

-When you are attempting to add yourself, please check back later.
+If the wait list is full/closed when you are attempting to add yourself, please check back later.
 Students remove themselves from wait lists, and seats may be added to courses (which removes students from the wait list), so there is a strong chance that a spot will become available at a later time.

-# Reasons for wait list notification:

-- 1. We have added seats to a course.
-- 2. Someone else drops the course and releases the seat.
+Once you have added yourself to a wait list, there are two different reasons why you might be issued a wait list notification: (1) we have added seats to a course or (2) someone else drops the course and releases the seat.
 We can control when we add seats, but we cannot control when someone else drops.
 If you receive a wait list notification at midnight, it is because someone dropped the course at that time, and we cannot control that.

-# Wait list notification:

 Once you receive the wait list notification, you must add by CRN.
 Add by look up does NOT work for waitlisted courses.
 Please follow the step-by-step instructions included in the wait list notification email, and be sure to check that you successfully registered for the course after following the instructions.

-# GT Email Forwarding:

 If you have your GT email forwarded to your personal email account, please be sure to check your GT account directly and often, as we have heard of many times when a wait list notification was not delivered or was routed to a spam folder.

-# Missed wait list window:

 If you miss your wait list window, you will be dropped from the wait list, and the next person on the list will receive permission to enroll.
+Again, we have no control over this.
 If you miss your wait list notification window, your only option is to add yourself back to the wait list (if possible) and hope for the best.
-OMSCS Advising cannot add students to wait lists or enroll students in classes.
+Your new position will be at the end of the list, so be sure to keep an eye on your email in case you receive another wait list notification.
+As a reminder, OMSCS Advising cannot add students to wait lists or enroll students in classes.

-# Error message during wait listing:

 If you are trying to wait list and receive an error message, please visit the Registrar’s website for an explanation of what the message means.

 - If you receive the error message “OPEN - # WAITLISTED”, this message means that you are trying to register for a course(s) that does not have any open seats.
 It may appear as though the course has seats available; however, the open seats are reserved for students on the wait list.

-# Checking your wait list number:

-Please visit the Registrar’s website for step-by-step instructions on how to view your wait list position.
+Checking your wait list number: Please visit the Registrar’s website for step-by-step instructions on how to view your wait list position.

-# Please note the following:
+Please note the following:

 - OMSCS Advising cannot register students for courses and/or add students to wait lists.
 Students must follow the procedures that have been outlined in this orientation document.
 - Please DO NOT email professors to seek permission to enroll in and/or wait list for their course(s), as professors have no control over this.
-Students must follow the procedures that have been outlined in this orientation document.
+Again, students must follow the procedures that have been outlined in this orientation document.

-# “Free for all” registration period:

-On the last day of Phase II registration, all of the wait lists are cleared, and students are able to enroll in any open course without needing to go through the wait list first.
+“Free for all” registration period: On the last day of Phase II registration, all of the wait lists are cleared, and students are able to enroll in any open course without needing to go through the wait list first.
 This is referred to as the “free for all” registration period.
 Information will be sent to students regarding this once we approach that timeframe.

-# SECTION H. DROPPING/WITHDRAWING FROM A COURSE(S)
+SECTION H. DROPPING/WITHDRAWING FROM A COURSE(S)

 When a student drops a course, this action can only be done during periods of registration.
 For Spring 2024 registration, the last day to drop a course is Friday, January 12 by 4:00pm ET.
 If a student drops a course, the course will not be reflected on the student’s transcript.
 It will appear as if the student never registered for the course, according to the transcript, so it will NOT count as a record of enrollment.

 If a student withdraws from a course (this is done after Spring 2024 registration has ended and before the semester’s withdrawal deadline), this action will result in a “W” on the student’s transcript.
 If a student withdraws from a course (or courses) and receives a “W” on the transcript, this counts as a record of enrollment for that specific term.

 For step-by-step instructions on how to drop/withdraw from a course(s), please visit the Registrar’s website.
 We strongly recommend that students check that they dropped/withdrew from the course.
 Please do NOT email our office asking for confirmation of your drop/withdrawal, as you will be directed to this document and/or the Registrar’s website.

+Click here to return to Table of Contents
 ---
 The Spring 2024 withdrawal deadline is Wednesday, March 13 at 4:00pm ET.